 The Board of Directors shall have the right to deviate from these guidelines if, in an individual case, it is considered necessary to meet the company’s long-term interests and sustainability, or to ensure the company’s financial viability.

 The remuneration policy is evaluated each year and is submitted to the Annual General Meeting for adoption.

 In total there are 484.000 outstanding warrants in two programs.

 The Annual General Meeting of 2020 resolved to issue a maximum of 408.000 warrants (2020/2022 series) with the right to subscribe a maximum of 408,000 new shares to employees of the XVIVO Perfusion Group.
 Of these warrants, 374.000 have been subscribed for by employees.
 Warrant program 2020/2022 gives the warrant holder the right to subscribe for a new share in May 2022 at a price of SEK 205.88.

-The Annual General Meeting in 2019 and 2020 decided to approve a cash-based incentive program for the Group’s employees in countries outside Sweden, as these employees are not entitled to participate in the Swedish option programs.
-The cash-based programs should, as far as practically possible, be designed to correspond to the Swedish option programs but have a limit for maximum outcome.
-The cost of these cash-based incentive programs is recognized in the periods when XVIVO’s share price exceeds the exercise price for each Swedish option program.
+The Annual General Meeting in 2020 decided to approve a cash-based incentive program for the Group’s employees in countries outside Sweden, as these employees were not entitled to participate in the 2020/2022 program.
+The cash-based program should, as far as practically possible, be designed to correspond to the Swedish option program but have a limit for maximum outcome.
+The cost of this cash-based incentive program is recognized in the periods when XVIVO’s share price exceeds the exercise price for each Swedish option program.